-As George Washington approached Trenton, New Jersey, he could not have imagined what its citizens had prepared to honor the hero of the famous Battle of Trenton in January 1777.
+As George Washington approached Trenton, New Jersey on his inaugural tour, he could not have imagined what its citizens had prepared to honor the former war hero.

 After taking the lead on an offered mount, George Washington beheld the bridge over Assunpink Creek.
 An arch of greenery at least 12 feet wide and 20 feet high covered the entrance, adorned with painted phrases such as, ''The Defender of the Mothers will also Defend the Daughters.''
 A large artificial sunflower topped off the arch.